SethBling/PBChance/README.md

 ## Debuging settings (should be 0 during regular runs)

-1. Timedifference # seconds
+1. Timedifference # seconds.
 This will simply adds to the pb-time.
 Valid values: -86400-86400 (24h)
-2. Skip the newest attempts #
+2. Skip the newest attempts #.
 To see how high the chance was before.
 Valid values: 0-99999
-3. Only calc to split #
+3. Only calc to split #.
 The calculation will stop at split #, if it's not set to 0.
-4. Generate Debug File
+4. Generate Debug File.
 This will generate a debug file "pbchance_debug.txt", and will be saved in your LiveSplit folder.
 You can open it with any text editor.
 See Features 3. for more information.

 ## Pictures: